 My electric-solid body and electric-acoustic harps, can be built in any size, style, and number of strings, from 19 to 45.
 I can build them with gut, nylon or wire strings.

 The other option is a multi transducer array, ( cannot be used with solid -body harps ), that is attached to the inside of the harp soundboard.
-This system has only a mono output, and is the least expensive of the three systems.
+This system has only a mono output, and is the least expensive of the two systems.

 RMC Stereo, Individual Transducer System

 Harp Shown above: This is a detail shot of Black Walnut, 36 string, ‘Bamboo ‘themed electric-acoustic harp, using the RMC individual string transducers.
 The transducers are tiny gold colored mini-bridges that are set right behind the strings.

 This is the same sound system that the Lyon & Healy and Salvi Harp companies are using in their electric harps.
 This system can be installed into any of my custom harps, with gut, nylon or wire strings.
 It can also be built into any of my custom double or cross strung harps.

 The system is made up of individual gold plated transducer bridges, that sit against each string, in a small slot that is cut into the string rib.

 The mixer board produces a rich and full, yet balanced stereo sound, that balances the sound of the treble and bass sections of the string band.
 The treble strings are brought up to a fuller sound, and the bass strings are kept from over driving the rest of the harp`s sound.
 The transducers pick up both the sound of the individual strings, and the sound produced by the vibrating sound board.
 Each string is sensed separately using low profile RMC string sensors, then high-performance Stereo Active Electronics mix and pre-amplify the separate string signals together to produce a stereo output.